Mikepag/Arduino-Unity3D/README.md

 ## ghostRotation.cs
 **&#x27BD; C# script responsible for rotating the Ghost Game Object in the Pepper's Ghost Scene.**
-* **Receives the average distacne value from the Serial Port, saves it in an array, calculates the average value of all array's values, compares the latest input with that average value and rotates the Ghost clockwise/counterclockwise accordingly.**
+* **Receives the average distance value from the Serial Port, saves it in an array, calculates the average value of all array's values, compares the latest input with that average value and rotates the Ghost clockwise/counterclockwise accordingly.**
 * The code is from Project7/Project6.1/diskRotationP2.cs with minnor changes.
 * If the recieved value (tempInput) is between the range [-32,-2]υ[2,32]:
 * tempInput's value is added to an array (recentValues[]).